Here Is Our List Of 13 High Paying Jobs. It Doesn’t Matter If You Have A Degree Or Not, You’ll Find Something You Like!

 While entertainment of all types may be a sure bet during a down economy, those forms of entertainment that are cheap at the consumer’s end may be the best overall.
 Movies cost $10 a person.
 A Broadway show can easily cost $50.
 No matter how much of a theater buff someone is, they will probably opt for the $10 movie if money is tight.

 Types of Jobs in Entertainment

 Jobs in the entertainment industry are almost as varied as the types of entertainment available today.
-Of course the most obvious positions are those of performers.
+Of course the most obvious positions are those of performers and athletes.
 Singers, dancers, actors and actresses, if they are skilled enough, will likely find work in this economy.
+Athletes can also entertain as well, think Justin Jefferson and his “Griddy Dance”.
+It has become hugely popular and made him even more of a star.
 But these are just the faces of entertainment.
 Behind the scenes, you will find a slew of people working hard, and making decent money doing so.
 Consider these:

 - A and R Administrator – The A and R administrator is involved in the music industry.
 These people track the costs of creating an album and help keep everyone within the budget.

 - Cinematographer – The cinematographer helps outline the visual look for the scene in a movie or television production.
 These professionals understand cameras and lenses and lighting and will work with the director to capture the perfect shot.

 - Makeup Artist – Makeup artists are used in almost any entertainment venue, helping singers, actors, actresses, dancers and others look great on stage or on screen.
 Hairstylists may also find work in this industry.